 - 1. Apply the fundamentals of acid/base equilibria, including pH calculations, buffer behavior for performing acid/base titrations. - 2.
-Illustrate general periodicity patterns of (organic/inorganic) molecules, and the ability to design. - 3.
-Estimate of ferrous and ferric by dichromate method. - 4.
-Disseminate constituents of a mixture or organic compounds by thin layer chromatography.
+Use General periodicity patterns of (organic/inorganic) molecules, and the ability to design. - 3.
+Estimation of ferrous and ferric by dichromate method. - 4.
+Identifications and separation of constituents' of a mixture or organic compounds by thin layer chromatography.